Right Arrow

 Forklifts and trucks share space with people.
 Blind spots and distractions make collisions likely.

-Cameras track vehicle and pedestrian traffic, flagging unsafe proximity.
-If a worker steps into a forklift’s path, the system can alert both operator and supervisor.
-Over time, heatmaps identify high-risk areas, informing better layout or signage.
+Tech Solution: Cameras track vehicle and pedestrian traffic, flagging unsafe proximity.
+If a team member steps into a forklift’s path, the system can alert the team lead.
+Over time, analytics from alert data can identify high-risk areas, informing better layout or signage.

 Practical Implementation of Safety Technology

-Getting the most out of AI video isn’t just about buying new cameras.
-It’s about smart integration with your existing safety culture.
+Getting the most out of video AI requires smart integration with your existing safety culture.

 When evaluating solutions, look for: